dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 ### The model

-The following results are generated from a recurrent neural network (specifically an LSTM) trained on the MLB statcast data to predict if a plate appearance (PA) resulted in the batter reaching base safely (a walk or hit).
+The following results are generated from a recurrent neural network (specifically an LSTM) trained on the MLB Statcast data to predict if a plate appearance (PA) resulted in the batter reaching base safely (a walk or hit).

 A given PA is represented as a sequence of vectors, one for each pitch of the PA.
-Each vector is made up of around 30 features such as who was batting, who was pitching, the pitch speed, location, and movement, the [count](https://en.wikipedia.org/wiki/Count_(baseball)), etc. Batch normalization is applied to the raw numeric features and all categorical features are represented as 1-dimmensional embeddings, except for the batter and pitcher which are encoded into 2-dimmensional embeddings.
+Each vector is made up of around 30 features such as who was batting, who was pitching, the pitch speed, location, and movement, the [count](https://en.wikipedia.org/wiki/Count_(baseball)), etc. Batch normalization is applied to the raw numeric features and all categorical features are represented as 1-dimensional embeddings, except for the batter and pitcher which are encoded into 2-dimensional embeddings.
 As mentioned above I'm glazing over the specific details of the model and data but they can be found on GitHub (linked above).

 ### Pitcher embeddings

 So once the model is trained how do we go about inspecting the embeddings, say specifically the pitcher embeddings?

-It's unlikely that we could inspect these embeddings using any sort of vector arithmetic like the Word2Vec examples since *pitchers* don't have "sytactic and semantic" relationships like *words* do.
+It's unlikely that we could inspect these embeddings using any sort of vector arithmetic like the Word2Vec examples since *pitchers* don't have "syntactic and semantic" relationships like *words* do.
 However, a basic understanding of how this model "works" suggests that if we take a look we should find some sort of relationship between pitchers that are embedded "close" to one another.

-Since we've embedded the pitchers into two dimmensions, a convenient way to look at all of these relationships at once is to plot those 2D embeddings.
+Since we've embedded the pitchers into two dimensions, a convenient way to look at all of these relationships at once is to plot those 2D embeddings.
 We could look at each point one by one, but an easier (and perhaps more reliable way) is to shade each point by the pitchers [WHIP](https://en.wikipedia.org/wiki/Walks_plus_hits_per_inning_pitched) (the well known metric in baseball that represents how many walks/hits a pitcher gives up in an inning on average - literally how many positive cases of our target variable given up per inning) and look for general trends in the embeddings.
 With our trained model this plot looks as follows